Adam Tauman Kalai

 About

-I am a researcher at OpenAI working on safe and ethical AI under Lilian Weng.
+I am a researcher at OpenAI working on safe and ethical AI under Alex Beutel.
 Previously, I worked at Microsoft Research New England (Cambridge, MA) from its founding in 2008 to 2023 on various fun problems including Code Generation (getting computers to write programs), Fairness, Algorithms, Translating Whale Communication, Game Theory, Computer Humor, Crowdsourcing, and many other things.
 Before that, I served as an Assistant Professor in Computer Science at Georgia Tech and TTI-Chicago.

 To see what I’ve been up to recently, watch a video of some work on Language Models presented at DIMACS Workshop on Foundation Models, Large Language Models, and Game Theory in October, 2023.
 Also, see an information-theoretic explanation of why LLMs hallucinate.